 I’ve lived in 4 countries, 3 Australian states, 14 houses.
 Gone to 8 schools and had 8 jobs.
 Nine years ago I moved from Sydney to Melbourne.
-For love.
 I had no idea then how I’d feel now.
 How I still feel like I don’t belong.

 Who am I?
 Way down deep there, I know who I am.
 But I am multi-dimensional and multi-layered throughout my own history.
 There are fragments of my soul scattered in all corners of this planet.

 I’ll probably never belong to a place.
 That’s okay.
 I will always will belong to the people who were nomads with me – my parents and my two sisters.
 And of course now I belong to Mr G and my two little ones.
 These seven people are my home.

 Moses wandered for 40 years in the wilderness.
 Seems timely to shirk off my wilderness funk too.

 So I’m pulling myself out of the birthday crisis pit.

 Really.
 One day.
 I will.
 Get over myself.

 Right now I have some friends who are in a far deeper pit.
 They are refugees.
 And they’re sitting just down the road from you and me.
 Locked up.
 I can’t imagine feeling as homeless as they do.